SetProtocol/STIPS/STIPS/STIP-009.md

 > setOwnerFeeSplit

-ONLY EXTENSION: Sets the *ownerFeeSplit*
+ONLY OWNER: Sets the *ownerFeeSplit*

 ```
 function setOwnerFeeSplit(uint256 _ownerFeeSplit)